SoftlySplinter/SCIENCE/md/SEM5720/00-notes.md

 It also provides all the control functions and physical links amoung the different BTS and between the mobile switching centre (MSC) and the BTSs.

-Being a high-capacity switch, it provides functions....
+Being a high-capacity switch, it provides functions such as cell configuration data, control of radio frequency power levels in BTS, frequency hopping, and handovers.

+One MSC serves a number of BSCs.

 ###### Base Transceiver Station (BTS)

 It is a station or site where antennas and radio transmitters and receivers are placed to create a radio coverage area in the mobile network.

-Contains one or more transeivers (TRC) and antennas.
+Contains one or more transceivers (TRC) and antennas.

-The cell site has a 360 degree omni-directional (omni-sector) antenna that is turned to create.... (*A: need to read the slides as I can't type this fast*).
+The cell site has a 360 degree omni-directional (omni-sector) antenna that is turned to create a cellular area of a specific size.

+Omni-sector means the same frequencies are used in all directions.

+Communication from the mobile terminal to the cell site is referred to as uplink.

+Cell site to mobile terminal is downlink

 ###### Mobile Station (MS)